matrix-io/matrixio-kernel-modules/README.md

 dtoverlay=matrixio
 ```

-It allows and activate the MATRIXIO Kernel modules.
-MATRIX HAL and MALOS layer don't support this configuration.
+It allows and activate the MATRIXIO Kernel modules. **MATRIX HAL and MALOS layer don't support this configuration**.

 ## Status